Design, treats & Japanese lifestyle

 Amesankoh

-Tote bags, shirts and sweaters form the core of Amesankoh's products.
-But in a strange way, the products are not the focus, but seem to be a means to an end.
-If you take a closer look at the brand, you will notice that each product conveys a piece of Japanese culture.
-Starting with the name of the label.
-In Japan, Amesankoh expresses that despite hard times and even when it rains, you should not lose sight of your three rays of hope: Hope, dreams and goals.
-The T-shirt "Tsukimi-de-Ippai" is based on the Japanese card game Hanafuda and represents a lucky card combination that translates as "moon gazing with a cup of sake".
-If you want to know more, you'll probably have to buy a T-shirt made in Düsseldorf.
+Tote bags, shirts and sweaters form the core of Amesankoh’s products.
+But in a strange way, the products are not the focus – they seem to be a means to an end.
+If you take a closer look at the brand, you will notice that each product conveys a piece of Japanese culture, starting with the name of the label.
+In Japan, Amesankoh expresses the idea that even when times are hard or when it rains, you should not lose sight of your three rays of light, namely hope, dreams and goals.
+The Tsukimi-de-Ippai t-shirt, meanwhile, is based on the Japanese card game Hanafuda and represents a lucky hand that translates as ‘moon gazing with a cup of saké’.
+If you want to know more, you’ll have to buy a T-shirt made in Düsseldorf.

 Jimu Kobayashi

-Born and raised in Düsseldorf, ceramic artist Jimu Kobashi has set up his studio in Flingern.
+Born and raised in Düsseldorf, ceramic artist Jimu Kobashi has set up his studio in the city’s Flingern district.
 His works are understated and follow a minimalist approach.
-You can easily recognize them by the family crest that is branded into each ceramic.
-Some may have already eaten ramen from one of Jimu's bowls, as his family runs the Naniwa restaurant on the corner of Oststraße and Klosterstraße.
-Rooted & made in Düsseldorf.
+They are easily recognisable by the family crest that is branded into each piece.
+Some people may even have already eaten ramen from one of Jimu’s bowls, as his family runs the Naniwa restaurant on the corner of Oststrasse and Klosterstrasse.
+Rooted and made in Düsseldorf.

 Takumi Ogata

 The illustrator and graphic designer Takumi Ogata moved to Germany in 2000 after studying oil painting in Japan.
-He has lived in Düsseldorf since 2007.
-Only recently, in June, he exhibited his work at the first Dezain Crush.
+He has lived in Düsseldorf since 2007 and recently exhibited his work at the inaugural Dezain Crush.
 He says of himself that he is always on the lookout for oddities.
-His illustrations are characterized by attention to detail and fine lines.
-His projects include clothing and poster designs.
+His illustrations are characterised by attention to detail and fine lines and his projects include clothing and poster designs.

-More information about The Dorf - The Market at thedorf.de.
+For further information on The Dorf – The Market, visit thedorf.de.

 Photos: Press photos